-Four Steps to Calculating EVA
+Four Steps to Calculating Economic Value Added (EVA)

 EVA or Economic Value Added is a financial measurement of how much value was created or destroyed for the reporting period.
 The following example illustrates a four step approach to calculating EVA: